ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

+## Searching by Other ID

-**Searching by Other ID:** Most searches by Other ID match text strings (or substrings) to the concatenated value of Other ID (Prefix + Other ID Number + Suffix).
+ Most searches by Other ID match text strings
+(or substrings) to the concatenated value of Other ID (Prefix + Other ID Number + Suffix).
 To **search by the integer component** (Other ID Number) of an Other ID: